 WHAT TO DO Become an observer.
-Look for reflections in glass, mirrors, or other surfaces that show reflections, such as metallic.
+Look for reflections in glass, water, mirrors, or other surfaces that show reflections, such as metallic.
 Think outside the box.
 Look for reflections all around you.
 In mirrors, glass, window store fronts, metallic surfaces (cars, metal vases, etc…), water, etc…… Do not forget about your Elements of Art and Design Principles!!!
 Use Depth of Field according to you composition.
 Use a shallow depth of field to isolate your subject.
 Look for lines, shapes, textures within your reflection.
 DO NOT FORGET ABOUT COMPOSITION.
 REMEMBER THIS ROLL I AM LOOKING AT COMPOSITION ALONG WITH YOUR SUBJECT.

 Do not photograph yourself smiling and posing in every reflection.
 Avoid the typical car side view mirror!
 If you decide to photograph that, make sure it is different and unique!!!!

 DON’T FORGET: SHUTTER SPEED SHOULD NOT BE LESS THAN 60TH OF A SECOND.
 DO NOT SHOOT INDOORS, AT NIGHT OR IN LOW LIGHT SITUATIONS.
 YOU WILL HAVE A DIFFICULT TIME GETTING THE RIGHT EXPOSURE AND I WILL NOT GRADE IT!!